tylerwillis/super-tortoise/content/pages/index.md

     type: section_content
     title: 'About Me:'
     content: >
-      I'm most well-known as the co-founder of Unsupervised, which helps companies discover opportunities in their data (over $60M has been found using Unsupervised so far).
+      I'm most well-known for co-founding [Unsupervised](www.unsupervised.com),
+      which helps companies discover opportunities in their data (over $60M has been found using Unsupervised so far).
 We have raised over $50M from top investors and have worked with 30% of the Fortune 10 companies and a number of other companies.

       I think of myself as someone who believes very strongly in the ability to